-There aren’t too many restaurants in Singapore that serve really great Middle Eastern food, so Fat Prince is a refreshing addition to the scene with their superb selection of dishes spanning from Lebanon to Morocco and Turkey that are fresh, flavourful and perfect for sharing.
+There aren’t too many restaurants in Singapore that serve really great Middle Eastern food, and Fat Prince is a refreshing addition to the scene with its superb selection of dishes influenced by Lebanese, Moroccan, and Turkish cuisine.
+Plates here are fresh, flavourful, and perfect for sharing.

-As for decor, they’ve gone all out with comfy velvet armchairs and leather topped stools and chairs, a sleek white marble bar, and elegant touches like gold detailing on mirrored columns and hand-painted basins in the bathrooms.
-It’s definitely a setting worthy of a prince, yet the vibe here is still chilled, so you can come and have a good dinner, then drinks at the bar without feeling like you overindulged too much.
+As for decor, Fat Prince has gone all out with comfy velvet armchairs, leather topped stools and chairs, a sleek white marble bar, and elegant touches like gold detailing on mirrored columns and hand-painted basins in the bathrooms.
+It’s definitely a setting worthy of a sultan, yet the vibe here is still chilled, so you can come and have a top dinner and drinks at the bar without feeling overly extravagant.

 What we love:

-When we first visited Fat Prince around the time it opened, we remember not being super impressed, but our opinion has definitely changed.
-We recently went on a Saturday night and found the space to be full of patrons creating a buzz amid low lighting and good tunes.
-We saw tons of couples who looked like they were on dates, which makes sense given the sultry and stylish atmosphere going on here.
+Our latest visit was on a Saturday night and we found the space packed with guests creating a buzz amid low lighting and good tunes.
+We saw tons of couples who looked like they were on dates (makes sense given the sultry and stylish atmosphere going on here).

-The darlings of the menu are definitely the kebabs, and we highly recommend the Baharat Spiced Chicken, Halloumi Cheese Kebab, Turkish Pepper Lamb Kofteand the Okra Falafel.
-Each comes piled high with grilled meat or veggie fillings piled high on a fluffy pita with vibrant sauces and garnishes that taste so good you won’t mind getting your hands dirty to inhale the lot.
+Yet the highlight of the menu is most definitely the kebabs.
+We recommend the baharat spiced chicken, grilled halloumi cheese, roasted lamb shoulder, and a special mention goes to the spicy adalar prawn (so basically, all of them!).
+Each comes with grilled meat or veggie fillings piled high on a fluffy pita with vibrant sauces and garnishes that taste so good you won’t mind getting your hands dirty to inhale the lot.

-For drinks we were presented with the wine list from Fat Prince and Ottomani, which is their new supperclub converted from the former Ottoman Room bar.
-The wine list has an interesting mix of wines from Lebanon, Morocco, Croatia and Turkey, and they also have craft beers from various Middle Eastern locales.
+For drinks we were presented with the wine list from Fat Prince and Ottomani (the supperclub converted from the former Ottoman Room bar sitting behind Fat Prince).
+The wine list has an interesting mix of wines from Lebanon, Morocco, Croatia, and Turkey, and they also have craft beers from various Middle Eastern locales.
 We opted for a Chianti, which we know wasn’t entirely keeping in the Middle Eastern meal theme, but we did appreciate the mix of other options!

-If you work in the area, they serve excellent coffee from Sarnies from 8am daily, but note that it’s coffee and only coffee until they open for lunch at 11:30am.
-They also have a Saturday brunch going from 11:30am to 3pm every week, so you might want to put that on your radar for when you want a bit of a change from the usual eggs and bacon fare.
+If you work in the area, it serves excellent coffee from Sarnies from 8am daily, but it’s coffee and only coffee until they open for lunch at 11:30am.
+It also does Saturday brunch from 11:30am to 3pm every week; worth having on the radar for when you want a bit of a change from the usual eggs and bacon affair.

 About $85 a person for dinner, including a bottle of wine and a few drinks.